Select Page

 The business decision for this approach to real estate business rules for Greg Moore at RMLS is to be ready for today’s technology.
 Greg points to what is happening with mobile as a dominant tool for an agent’s daily life.
 “It really is their tool on the go,” he said.

-Greg believes that these REBR best practices his group has created, “helps gives the broker that cool opportunity to really choose.
+Greg believes that these REBR best practices, “helps gives the broker that cool opportunity to really choose.
 I’m going to sound old school, but it’s kind of like the MLS is a robust utility system with RESO standards, great data in real time, giving different brokers different choices.”

 Brokers often get stuck with cookie-cutter technology that prevents them from giving their agents the kind of support they would like to, and Greg sees the underlying fault is often in the business rules.

 “Brokerages are often investing millions of dollars into technology systems and then discover it’s not always doing what they want it to do.
-Imagine that agents could just walk through a house, check off the features in their mobile app – appliances, the amenities in the bathroom, or the yard – and not have to go back to the office and remember everything to enter for a listing or have to look at notes, but do it all at once.
-Our approach to business rules is all about choice, competition, and innovation,” he said.
+Imagine that agents could just walk through a house, check off the features in their mobile app – appliances, bathroom amenities, yard – and not have to go back to the office and remember everything to enter for a listing or have to look at notes, but do it all at once.
+Our approach to business rules is all about choice, competition and innovation,” he said.

 Decoding the software business rules into human language helps business decision makers make better decisions.